5. Gateway & Transports

 body = await request.json() # {"spl": "index=main"}

-result = await b.invoke(name, body) # ← THE BRIDGE
+result = await schema.handler(validated) # direct call

 return JSONResponse({"ok": True, "data": result})